theochem/horton/doc/dev_get_coding.rst

 Adding a feature
 ----------------

-The steps below assume that you already have cloned the repository earlier.
 Only the basic work flow is discussed, so things may become more complicated.

 1. Switch to the master branch if needed::